 - Get Involved

-The three levels of Leave No Trace courses are well represented in the shape of a pyramid.
-Master Educator Courses are at the top of the pyramid, and after completing this level of comprehensive training, people go on to become Leave No Trace Master Educators.
+The three-tiered structure of Leave No Trace training includes Master Educator Courses, Trainer Courses, and Awareness Workshops.
+Master Educator Courses represent the most advanced level of training, and after completion, people go on to become Leave No Trace Master Educators.
 The Master Educators, in turn, teach people the second level, the Trainer Course, upon completion of which people become Leave No Trace Trainers.
 The Master Educators and Trainers both, are then eligible to conduct our third level of training, called Awareness Workshops, which are designed for the general public to learn, practice and promote Leave No Trace.

 A Master Educator Course is typically five days in length and designed for people who are actively teaching backcountry skills or providing recreation information to the public.